-If the apprentice or trainee is not meeting their goals under the training plan, then the NTO should inform the DIS via an online form.
+If the apprentice or trainee is not meeting their goals under the training plan, then the NTO should inform the Department for Education via an online form.

 Regarding the transfer fee, what defines a transfer of an employer?
 Does it need to be employer-led or apprentice led?
 Is the new employer expected to pay that fee if it is apprentice led?